2026 Summer Dance Intensive

 Step 2 • Review

-Step 3 • Financial Aid Award
+Step 3 • Financial Assistance Update

 • Before you enroll, please take a moment to read through these important policies and agreements.
 You'll be asked to acknowledge that you've reviewed and accepted these terms during registration.